Zg3la/RMA/README.md

 MotoGPFantasy/app/src/main/java/com/motogp/fantasy

-The main parts are split into data, repository, di, service, and ui packages.
+The main parts are split into `data`, `repository`, `di`, `service`, and `ui` packages.

 ## Running the App

-Open the MotoGPFantasy folder in Android Studio and run the app configuration.
+Open the `MotoGPFantasy` folder in Android Studio and run the app configuration.

 The project is intended to be run as a debug build.
 If Gradle asks for a JDK, use the Android Studio bundled JDK or JDK 17.

+To build the debug APK from the command line:

+cd MotoGPFantasy
+./gradlew.bat :app:assembleDebug

 The generated APK is located at: